-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Low and Moderate Income Housing Asset Special Revenue Fund (the Fund) of the City of Fresno, California (the City) as of and for the year ended June 30, 2018, and the related notes to the financial statements, which collectively comprise the Fund financial statements, and have issued our report thereon dated December 20, 2018.
-Our report includes an emphasis of matter paragraph indicating that the financial statements present only the Fund of the City.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Low and Moderate Income Housing Asset Special Revenue Fund (the Fund) of the City of Fresno, California (the City) as of and for the year ended June 30, 2020, and the related notes to the financial statements, and have issued our report thereon dated December 31, 2020.
+Our report includes an emphasis of matter paragraph indicating that the financial statements present only the Fund's financial statements.